Pictured: Stanley Growler

 - If you’re using picnic taps a 3/8″ ID section of tubing should fit nicely on the end of your taps.
 If you’re using a Perlick style faucet, a section of 1/2″ ID tubing should fit on your faucet.
 Make sure the tubing is long enough to hit the bottom of the growler.
 Turn down the pressure to 4 or 5 psi and slowly fill.
 Close on foam and you’re good to go.

-These allow you to easily attach a length of tubing to your faucet for the purpose of filling up a growler.
+Growler Fillers: These allow you to easily attach a length of tubing to your faucet for the purpose of filling a growler.
+They can just as easily be used to fill a small kegging system or small keg.
+Just use a longer piece of tubing.

 Serving your full Corny Keg of Beer: Now we transition into solutions for serving full Cornelius kegs of beer.
 Combine your keg full of homebrew with some sort of faucet and a CO2 source.

-These are nice because they work great, take up minimal space and looks great.
+QD and faucet assemblies.
+These are nice because they generally work and look great and take up minimal space.

-These are for serving beer that isn’t necessarily cold yet.
+Draft Jockey Boxes: These are for serving beer that isn’t necessarily cold yet.
 Ice in the cooler gets beer down to serving temperature quickly.
-These can take some work to dial in.
-I’d consider a draft box only for bigger events where you’re going to serve a considerable amount of beer.

-Similar to the handheld unit above, but with a regulator and much larger CO2 cartridges.
+Mini CO2 Regulator.
+Similar to the handheld unit above, but with a regulator and larger CO2 cartridges.
 The CO2 cartridge on this is more than 4 times larger than the injector featured above.
 The regulator also means it takes care of itself.
 I have one of these and love it.
+It’s good for more than just portable serving, but that is one application.
 Check out my Hands on Review.
 It has come in handy as a backup CO2 source when my main tank ran empty.
 You could also use this to keep an already carbonated keg at a different pressure/carbonation level from your main CO2 source.

-Mini ball lock co2 regulator.
+0~60 Psi Home Brew Premium Regulated Co2 Charger Kit Anodised Aluminium Body.
 Made of machined, anodized aluminum and uses 3/8″ threaded 16 gram co2 cartridges.
+MFL threaded connection to add your own pin or ball lock QD.
 Includes a ball lock quick disconnect.
 Since it has an MFL fitting, you should be able to swap that out for a pin lock QD.

 Check out AIH’s CO2 Tanks and Accessories Page for more info.